City-of-Helsinki/linkedevents/README.md

 For an example extension implementation, see [course extension](extension_course).

-## Swagger documentation
+## API documentation

-Swagger documentation is available at the endpoint `/docs/swagger-ui/`.
-The schema is generated using [drf-spectacular](https://github.com/tfranzel/drf-spectacular).
+API documentation is available at the endpoint `/api-docs/swagger-ui/`.
+The documentation is generated using [drf-spectacular](https://github.com/tfranzel/drf-spectacular).

 Development/local servers use a dynamic schema that is generated on-the-fly, and production servers use a pregenerated static YAML file.